 A short time later, the 21-year-old Northern Irishman would stand on the 18th green and triumphantly lift his first major title.

 The win was all the more meaningful to McIlroy as it followed on from his final-day collapse at the Masters just a couple of months earlier.

-McIlroy won his third major championship at last month's British Open Championship, posing for a "selfie" in front of the roaring members of the Royal Liverpool Club.
+McIlroy won his third major championship at the 2014 British Open Championship, posing for a "selfie" in front of the roaring members of the Royal Liverpool Club.

-"As a member of the club myself, this picture means so much to me in more ways than one," Cannon says.
+"As a member of the club myself, this picture means so much to me in more ways than one," Cannon said.

 "I have been lucky enough to have known Rory since he was 15 years old and have seen his incredible talent develop into one of the game's great players.
 Who knows what lies ahead for him?

 "All I know is that this moment is one I will treasure forever."
 David Cannon/Getty Images

 An emotional Payne Stewart celebrates sinking the winning putt at a rainy Pinehurst in 1999 to claim the U.S. Open, his third and final major title.